spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/1-tenant-scope-roles-permissions.md

 |Tenants Cluster Group Editor|The role can perform edit operations related to a cluster group, but the user is not able to create or delete a cluster group|
 |Tenants Cluster Group Viewer|Provides a read only access to all the cluster group resources|

-The table enlists the role wise resourceKeys and Operations that are predefined under the Global Tenant Scope:
+The table lists role resourceKeys and operations that are predefined under the Global Tenant Scope:

 <br />
 <br />